pip-services/pip-services-docs/content/en/node/kafka/queues/kafka_message_queue.md

 - **message**: [MessageEnvelope](../../../messaging/queues/message_envelope) - message to be removed.

 #### onMessage
-Deserializes a message and then send it to a receiver if its set or puts it into the queue.
+Deserializes a message.
+Then, sends it to a receiver if its set or puts it into the queue.

 > `public` onMessage(topic: string, partition: number, msg: any): Promise\<void\>